Compiler-Inc/Metronome/README.md

 ### 2. Configure Sign in with Apple

 This app uses Sign in with Apple for authentication.
-You'll need to:

-1. Change the bundle identifier in the Xcode project to your own unique identifier
-2. Enable Sign in with Apple for this bundle identifier
-3. Generate the necessary certificates
-4. Configure your authentication settings on the Compiler developer dashboard

 The complete authentication setup process is documented in detail at:
 [https://docs.compiler.inc/features/auth](https://docs.compiler.inc/features/auth)

-### 3. Update the functions inside the app you just made on the Compiler developer dashboard
+### 3. Update your app on the Compiler developer dashboard

+Psate the following into "Available Functions"

 ```
 [